 Amy’s articles have been published in daily newspapers, alternative weeklies, alumni, trade, and national magazines, and on the Web.
 Her story on veterinary hospice received an honorable mention for magazine feature writing in the Writer’s Digest 78th Annual Writing Competition and was included in McGraw-Hill’s Annual Edition Series, Dying, Death, and Bereavement 11/12.

-A native of South Dartmouth, Massachusetts, Amy currently lives in Portland, Oregon.
+Born and raised in southeastern Massachusetts, Amy currently lives in Portland, Oregon.